Ronald Acuña Jr. Preview, Player Props: Braves vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Dodgers have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.
+- The Dodgers' 4.21 team ERA ranks 17th across all MLB pitching staffs.

-- Dodgers pitchers combine to rank 14th in baseball in home runs given up (157 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 160 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- The left-hander's last appearance was on Saturday against the Boston Red Sox, when he threw six innings, surrendering six earned runs while allowing eight hits.
+- In his last outing on Tuesday against the Arizona Diamondbacks, the right-hander went six innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.